fdavidcl/multilabel-formulae/README.md

 ## Copying

-This document and its source code are under a [MIT License](https://github.com/fdavidcl/multilabel-formulae/blob/master/LICENSE), which means copying, modification and distribution are completely allowed without necessary attribution.
-You don't need to copy the LICENSE notice if you include the equations into your own work, but you do need to include it if you redistribute the whole document.
+The document and its source code are under a [MIT License](https://github.com/fdavidcl/multilabel-formulae/blob/master/LICENSE), which means copying, modification and distribution are completely allowed without necessary attribution.
+You don't need to copy the LICENSE notice if you include the equations into your own work, but you do need to include it if you redistribute this whole document.